BackbeatNeilson/louisneilson/content/projects/ortho-guide/grammar-and-writing.md

 ---
 title: "Grammar and Writing Style"
+weight: 6
 cover: "/images/guide/waldemar-brandt-U3Ptj3jafX8-unsplash.jpg"
 ---

-# 5. Grammar and Writing Style
+# 6. Grammar and Writing Style

 ## Pronouns
 Use they as the default singular pronoun unless the person’s gender is explicitly known and relevant; i.e., instead of “he/she” say “they”.